 Expanded quantitative and qualitative disclosures regarding revenue recognition will be required for contracts that are subject to this pronouncement.
-The Company is currently evaluating each of its revenue streams to identify differences in the timing, measurement or presentation of revenue recognition under the new standard, and has elected the modified retrospective method of adoption.
 Rental income from leasing arrangements is specifically excluded from ASU 2014-09, and will be evaluated by the Company in its adoption of the lease accounting standard, ASU 2016-02 (described below).
 Once ASU 2016-02 goes into effect, the new revenue standard, ASU 2014-09, may apply to executory costs and other components of revenue due under leases that are deemed to be non-lease components (such as common area maintenance and provision of utilities), even when the revenue for such activities is not separately stipulated in the lease.
 In that case, the revenue from these items previously recognized on a straight-line basis under current lease guidance would be recognized under the new revenue guidance as the related services are delivered.
-As a result, while the total revenue recognized over time would not differ under the new guidance, the recognition pattern would be different.
+As a result, while the total revenue recognized over time would not differ under the new guidance, the recognition pattern could be different.
+The Company has completed its initial assessment of each of its revenue streams to identify differences in the timing, measurement or presentation of revenue recognition under the new standard, and has elected the modified retrospective method of adoption.
+While the Company does not expect there to be a material change to its revenue recognition as a result of the adoption of ASU 2014-09, the Company is still evaluating the impact of this adoption on our identified sources of revenue.
+The Company is also evaluating its controls around the implementation of ASU 2014-09 and believes there will be no significant impact on its control structure.